 Albus all but came out and told us so.

-Even dismissing most of the (totally unconvincing) information pasted on in DHs, we still are stuck with a number of anomalies to juggle in our information regarding the subject.
+Even dismissing most of the (totally unconvincing) information that was pasted on in DHs, we still are stuck with a number of anomalies to juggle regarding the subject.
 However:

 It should be noted that in neither Cedric’s nor Albus’s deaths was the “rushing sound” present that Harry was aware of in the death of the spider in Moody’s class, or in the death-in-a-dream/vision of Frank Bryce.
 That both of these deaths took place out of doors while the spider and Frank Bryce were killed in an enclosed space could have been relevant.

 On the other hand, such a rushing sound was present when Harry was attacked by a dementor in Little Whinging.
 Which was also out of doors.
 The sound was also noted when he was confronted by the dementor on the Hogwarts Express in Year 3.
 That confrontation was in an enclosed space.

 However, there is no mention of any rushing sound in his dementor-assisted memories of the attack upon him and his mother when he was a baby.
 Which is particularly odd since the presence of the dementors (at the Quidditch game), or the dementor-surrogate of the Boggart (in Lupin’s tutoring sessions), which provoked those memories, ought to have produced an awareness of the rushing sound, if the sound is also to be associated with the presence of dementors.

 At present we have no context which would make it clear whether the rushing sound is a relevant piece of data for our reasoning or a detail that Rowling threw in to make things more dramatic, and has simply allowed to fall through the cracks.